The Physical Death and Resurrection of Jesus-Verses

 were made before creation (2Ti 1:9-10) and it is easy to notice the little

-things that fit perfectly into place, which made it possible for Christ to die for
+things that fit perfectly into place, which made it possible for Christ to die

-time, Rome’s occupation of Israel, the Jewish Church trying to remain as a
+the time, Rome’s occupation of Israel, the Jewish Church trying to remain as a

 functioning body and not be destroyed by the Roman oppressors, made the perfect